Quadratic word equations with regular constraints and the exponent of periodicity: Quadratic Word Equations

 Given a quadratic equation $(U = V,\mu)$ with constraints and $|UV|\leq n$, we let $\cX$ be the set of variables occurring in $UV$ and set $E = (U = V,\cX,\mu)$.
 Note that $E$ is a state in $\cA_n$.
 We can construct an NFA $\cA(E)$ from $\cA_n$ as follows.
 First, we declare $E$ to be the unique initial state, keeping the final states already defined, and then we trim the automaton accordingly.
 The resulting automaton $\cA(E)$ is called the \emph{(Matiyasevitch) solution graph} of~$E$.

 \begin{example} The diagram in \prref{fig:XabX} shows the solution graph of the quadratic equation $XabY = YbaX$ without constraints where some \epstra{s} are omitted for clarity.
 Unsolvable states do not appear as the automaton is trim.
-The equations in boldface form the strongly connected component where both $X$ and $Y$ appear in the equation. \end{example}
+The equations in boldface form the strongly connected component where both $X$ and $Y$ appear in the equation. \end{example} \begin{proposition} On input $n\in \N$, the \MatiSG $\cA_n$ can be effectively constructed.
+Moreover, for every state $E$ of the automaton $\cA_n$, the following properties hold. \begin{itemize} \item The trim subautomaton $\cA(E)$ accepts the language $\Sol(E)$ (where composition of endo\-morphisms is defined in reverse order). \item We have $|\Sol(E)|=\infty$ \IFF $\cA(E)$ contains some nontrivial cycle. \end{itemize} \end{proposition} \begin{proof} That $\cA_n$ can be effectively constructed is obvious.
+Now, let $E$ be a state of $\cA_n$.